amyers2/recipes/10 Food/Baked Chicken Breast.md

 2. Line baking dish with parchment paper.
 3. Drizzle chicken breasts in oil and rub the seasoning on both sides.
 4. Place the breasts in the prepared baking sheet.
-5. Bake for 20-25 minutes, until chicken reaches internal temp of 160 deg.
+5. Bake until chicken reaches internal temp of 160 deg.
+	- For well-thawed chicken:  20-25 minutes.
+	- For nearly-frozen chicken:  30 minutes.
 6. Let the chicken rest for 5 minutes.
 Int. temperature will rise to 165 in this time.

 ## Reheating the Chicken